Entering the European market for table grapes

 Which products are you competing with?

 Grapes can best be compared with other fruits that are easy to snack on, such as berries or fresh cut tropical fruit.
-These are the fruits that are most likely to be used as an alternative for grapes.
+These are the fruits that are most likely to be consumed as an alternative to grapes.
 However, table grapes are a main category fruit.
 High availability and affordable prices will keep plenty of grapes on supermarket shelves.
 Something to look out for is inflation.
-Costs of production and logistics have increased and this may favour more affordable or locally grown fruits.
+Costs of production and logistics have increased, which may favour more affordable or locally grown fruits.

-The most notable substitute for table grapes are actually other table grapes from improved and mostly seedless varieties.
-Interest in seedless and superior taste provides opportunities to diversify your table grape supply.
-Consumers in Europe are usually not aware of the specific cultivars – they mainly select on colour, seedlessness and appearance in general.
+The main competition for table grapes actually comes from other improved and mostly seedless varieties of table grapes.
+Interest in seedless and superior taste offers opportunities to diversify your table grape supply.
+European consumers are usually not aware of specific cultivars – they mainly select on colour, seedlessness and general appearance.

 Tips:

-- Offer different sized packaging, such as smaller 250 g punnets.
-That is one way to make your table grape portions more comparable to those of small soft fruit, such as blueberries and raspberries.
+- Offer different-sized packaging, such as smaller 250g punnets.
+This can make your table grape portions more comparable to those of small soft fruit, such as blueberries and raspberries.

-4. What are the prices for table grapes on the European market?
+4. What are the prices of table grapes on the European market?

 Retail prices are usually between €4/kg and €6/kg.
-Retail promotions can push prices below these averages, while premium and organic grapes can fetch significant higher prices.
+Retail promotions can push prices below these averages, while premium and organic grapes can fetch significantly higher prices.
+Prices for smaller packages (for snacking) are also relatively high.
 Be aware that retail prices have no relation with trade prices.

-The increasing costs of production and logistics are pushing up prices.
-This will influence trade prices in the next few years.
-Do not count on full compensation for all your increasing costs.
-As a supplier you are expected to invest in efficient solutions.
-In the destination market retailers may adjust the number of promotions for consumers or ask their suppliers for smaller packaging to keep prices levelled.
+The increasing costs of production and logistics have pushed prices up in recent years.
+In such cases, do not count on full compensation for all your increasing costs.
+As a supplier, you are expected to invest in efficient solutions.
+In the destination market, retailers may adjust the number of promotions for consumers or ask their suppliers for smaller packaging to keep prices levelled.
+For 2024 the export prices may go down a bit due to lower energy and shipment costs.

 Tip:

-- Look at indicative market prices on Fresh Fruit Portal (importer’s selling prices) or in France at France Agrimer (trade, wholesale, retail prices), search term ‘raisin’ (grape in French).
+- Look at indicative market prices at France Agrimer (trade, wholesale, retail prices), with the search term ‘raisin’ (grape in French).

 Please review our market information disclaimer.